-- Nora Ferm.
-Program Director at International Labor Rights Fund.
-Co-author of "A Valentine’s Day Report: Worker Justice and Basic Rights on Flower Plantations in Colombia and Ecuador."
+Nora Ferm, program director at International Labor Rights Fund, co-author of "A Valentine’s Day Report: Worker Justice and Basic Rights on Flower Plantations in Colombia and Ecuador."

-- Beatriz Fuentes.
-President of Sintrasplendor Union in Colombia.
-She has worked nine years in Colombian rose plantations and is in the US to publicize the issues facing women workers in Colombia’s flower industry.
+Beatriz Fuentes, president of Sintrasplendor union in Colombia.
+She has worked nine years in Colombian rose plantations and is in the U.S. to publicize the issues facing women workers in Colombia’s flower industry.

 This is a rush transcript.
 Copy may not be in its final form.

-AMY GOODMAN: Nora Ferm is program director at the International Labor Rights Fund in Washington, co-author of the report, "A Valentine’s Day Report."
+Nora Ferm is program director at the International Labor Rights Fund in Washington, co-author of the report, "A Valentine’s Day Report."
 She joins us from Washington.
 And with Nora is Beatriz Fuentes, president of the Sintrasplendor union, which is located at Dole’s largest flower plantation in Colombia.
 We welcome you both to Democracy Now!
 Nora, I would like to begin with you.
 And also, thank you very much for offering to translate for Beatriz.
 Lay out the report, your Valentine’s Day report.

-NORA FERM: Well, this report focuses on the key labor rights violations that occur at most Colombian and Ecuadorian flower plantations.
+NORA FERM: Well, this report focuses on the key labor rights violations that occur at most Colombian and Ecuadorean flower plantations.
 It has a special focus on Colombia, but we also look closely at Ecuador.
 We look at wages, occupational health and safety issues, sexual harassment and discrimination issues that face women workers.
-And we have four case studies that look at obstacles to organizing in the cut-flower industry.
+And we have four case studies that look at obstacles to organizing in the cut flower industry.
 The plantation that Betty works at is one of the key case studies, and we also have two from Ecuador and one additional one from Colombia.

 AMY GOODMAN: And explain exactly what’s happening in each of these places.